shakiru137/Landing_Page/README.md

 2. **Feature Section**

-   - Three key features highlighted with images, names, and descriptions
+   - Three key features highlighted with images/Videos, names, and descriptions

 3. **About Section**
    - A personal story describing the inspiration behind the project